 Penalties and measures

-6.1 If the provisions of the Internal Rules and Regulations and / or the tenancy agreement are breached, in case of theft, disturbance of the peace or abuse of the fire and safety installations in a university home or, in general, if a resident behaves in a way that is not compatible with (shared) living at a university home, the head of the Housing Office may attempt to reach an amicable settlement which is acceptable for all the parties involved.
+6.1 If the provisions of the Internal Rules and Regulations and / or the tenancy agreement are breached, in case of theft, disturbance of the peace or abuse of the fire and safety installations in the residence or, in general, if a resident behaves in a way that is not compatible with (shared) living at a university home, the head of the Housing Office may attempt to reach an amicable settlement which is acceptable for all the parties involved.
 This requires the approval of the director of the Department of Student Facilities (possibly by email).

 6.2 §1.
 If the head of the Housing Office deems that an amicable settlement is neither opportune nor possible, he or she will report this to the director of the Department of Student Facilities.
 If necessary, the latter will transfer the case to the president of the Homes Commission.

 §2.
-The Homes Commission (i.e. the Appeals Commission in case of an appeal) may take all appropriate measures it deems necessary with regard to the resident in question (such as, but not limited to, the (temporary or permanent) restriction of access to the home involved (or all homes), possibly with the option to move into a room in another home, which is the only scenario in which the rent remains due).
+The Homes Commission (i.e. the Appeals Commission in case of an appeal) may take all appropriate measures it deems necessary with regard to the resident in question (such as, but not limited to, the (temporary or permanent) restriction of access to the residence involved, possibly with the option to move into a room in another home, which is the only scenario in which the rent remains due).
 The measure is to be communicated in a written, motivated decision and after hearing the resident in question, as described in §3 below.

 §3.
 The president of the Homes Commission must summon the resident for a hearing, as well as inform him or her of the offences charged, in compliance with Article 6.2 §2 of these regulations.
 This notice is given by registered letter (which is deemed to have been received the second working day after the posting date) or by delivery against receipt.
 The resident should have received the notice at least 5 working days prior to the hearing.
 The resident may be assisted by a counsellor (for example, a lawyer) of his or her choosing and can file a written appeal by the date of the hearing.
 The Homes Commission must reach a decision after hearing the resident.
 The president of the Homes Commission may decide to impose a measure, but only if the majority of the members of the Homes Commission – including the president – support that measure.
 The president cannot take a more severe measure than the one deemed appropriate by the majority of the members of the Homes Commission.
 The Homes Commission can be advised by whoever it wishes to consult.
 The decision is signed by the president of the Homes Commission and communicated to the resident within 5 working days after the date of the decision, by registered letter (to be received on the second working day after the posting date) or by delivery against receipt.
 The notice will also mention the option to lodge an appeal as described in Article 6.2 §5.